|Coordinates:||27.1496 S 53.8877 W|

 Around the falls has been preserved the pristine Atlantic forest.
 In Brazilian side this is the last place in Rio Grande do Sul state, where still lives jaguar.

-A nature protected area here was first established in Brazil - Turvo State Park was established in 1947 and now is 17,491 ha large.
+A nature protected area here was first established in Brazil - Turvo State Park was established in 1947 and now has an area of 17,491 ha.
 In Argentina a reserve was created in 1967, in 1991 was established Moconá Provincial Park.

 Unfortunately this amazing natural monument is endangered by the planned Garabí hydroelectric dam.